Ty Cobb: Views on race

+Cobb's family had a long history of abolitionism: according to biographer Charles Leerhsen, his great-grandfather was a preacher who opposed slavery, his grandfather refused to join the Confederate Army out of opposition to slavery, and his father was a state senator who strongly supported his black constituents and reputedly broke up a lynch mob.
+Though Cobb did not speak on race during his career, he later praised several black players and spoke strongly in favor of integration.
 Five years after Jackie Robinson broke the color barrier, Cobb publicly supported blacks and whites playing baseball together, adding: "Certainly it is okay for them to play.
 I see no reason in the world why we shouldn't compete with colored athletes as long as they conduct themselves with politeness and gentility.
 Let me say also that no white man has the right to be less of a gentleman than a colored man; in my book that goes not only for baseball but in all walks of life."
 Using even stronger language, Cobb told the Sporting News in 1952 that "the Negro should be accepted and not grudgingly but wholeheartedly."

 In 1953, black newspapers cited his praise for Brooklyn Dodgers' catcher Roy Campanella, who Cobb said was "among the all-time best catchers" in the sport.
 Following Campanella's accident that left him paralyzed, the Dodgers staged a tribute game where tens of thousands of spectators silently held lit matches above their heads.
 Cobb wrote the Dodgers owner to show appreciation "for what you did for this fine man."
 Cobb also stated that Willie Mays was the "only player I'd pay money to see."
 In the obituaries that ran in the black press following Cobb's death, he was praised for "[speaking] in favor of racial freedom in baseball."

 Leerhesen also notes Cobb was the "main defender and patron" of Ulysses Simon Harrison, an African-American youth who was the Tigers' mascot from 1908 to 1910 under the name "L'il Rastus".
 Rastus was then understood as the name of a stereotypical foolish, carefree or ignorant black man.
 Cobb, unlike most players, did not rub the boy's head for good luck.
 Cobb took a protective attitude towards Harrison when the team was traveling in racially-segregated areas, and also employed him during the off-season at Cobb's automobile dealership.
 As an adult, Harrison worked as a chauffeur for construction executive F. H. Goddard, a job he might have secured with Cobb's assistance.

+Despite his public support for black players, Cobb has earned a reputation as "an avowed racist."
+Evidence for this reputation includes alleged violent outbursts against a black groundskeeper and separately against several black hotel employees; later research suggests that none of the hotel employees were black.
+Allegations of racism were first suggested by early biographies of Cobb and later popularized by his depiction in Ken Burns' Baseball.